 School of Biological Sciences

 Admission to the program is competitive.
-Applicants must meet all of the following criteria: 1) be a matriculated, degree-seeking undergraduate student in the Fall 2019 semester (beginning or continuing college career in Fall 2019 and not graduating before December 2019; concurrent enrollment while in high school does not meet this eligibility requirement).
+Applicants must meet all of the following criteria: 1) be a matriculated, degree-seeking undergraduate student in the Fall 2021 semester (beginning or continuing college career in Fall 2021 and not graduating before December 2021; concurrent enrollment while in high school does not meet this eligibility requirement).
 Applicants do not need to be a University of Utah student.
-2) eligible to work in the United States (If you are a Dreamer (with or without DACA), you are eligible to participate.
-For more information, please contact Megan Shannahan, SPUR Coordinator, at email@example.com or 801-581-2478.)
-3) able to commit to approximately 35-40 hours per week of employment at the University of Utah for the entire duration of the program (May 22-August 1, 2019).
-4) at least 18 years old by May 21, 2019 (required if you wish to use on-campus housing; preferred if you will not be using on-campus housing).
+2) eligible to work in the United States: If you are a University of Utah Dreamer (with or without DACA), you are eligible to participate.
+If you are a Dreamer from a different institution: If you have DACA, you are eligible to participate.
+If you do not have DACA, you are able to participate and gain research experience, but might not be able to be compensated.
+For more information, please contact Megan Shannahan at email@example.com or 801-581-2478.
+If you are an international student or scholar, you must either a) be a degree-seeking undergraduate student at an American institution of higher education and verify with your institution’s international center that your visa allows you to participate in this program, OR b) possess documentation that establishes your eligibility to work in the United States (if you hold US citizenship, it is likely you have these documents).
+3) able to commit to approximately 35-40 hours per week of employment at the University of Utah for the entire duration of the program (May 26-August 5, 2021).
+4) at least 18 years old by May 24, 2021 (required if you wish to use on-campus housing; preferred if you will not be using on-campus housing).
 Please note that no previous college coursework or previous research experience is required.